threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation_1.md

 - [reach_for_object.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/replicant/reach_for_object.py) Reach for a target object.
 - [reach_too_far.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/replicant/reach_too_far.py) Reach for a target that is too far away.
 - [reset_arm.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/replicant/reset_arm.py) Reach for a target position and then reset the arm.
-- [reach_for_follow.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/replicant/reach_for_follow.py) Reach for a target position and have the offhand follow the main hand.
-- [reach_for_offset.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/replicant/reach_for_offset.py) A minimal example of how to reach for a position that is offset by a held object.

 Command API: